sjerzykiewicz/automated_ui_tests/README.md

 2. Create a virtual environment

-    `python -m venv .venv`
+    `virtualenv .venv`

-3. Activate the virtual environment

-    `source .venv\bin\activate`

-4. Install dependencies
+3. Install dependencies

-    `pip install -r requirements.txt`
+    `.venv/Scripts/pip install -r requirements.txt`

-5. If you do not have Firefox browser already installed, download it from [here](https://www.mozilla.org/en-US/firefox/new/)
+4. If you do not have Firefox browser already installed, download it from [here](https://www.mozilla.org/en-US/firefox/new/)